tommyziegler/vagrant-ubuntu-gui/README.md

 # vagrant-ubuntu-gui
-Example for a Vagrant box with UbuntuGUI and Applications via Ansible
+Example for a Vagrant box with a Ubuntu Desktop OS and installing Desktop Applications via Ansible (like Eclipse etc.)

 ```bash
 $ vagrant up